ScrippsDC/nursingHomeRatings/README.md

 find "." | grep NH_ProviderInfo | sort  | xargs printf "select  \"CMS Certification Number (CCN)\",\"Provider Name\", \"State\", \"Overall Rating\", \"Health Inspection Rating\", \"Processing Date\" from '%s' where \"CMS Certification Number (CCN)\" like 'NNN';\n"
 ```

-We then join the SELECT statements with UNION ALL into a script defining a macro "ratings_by_provider_over_time", which takes provider number as an argument, and we fix the path names to be runnable from our notebook.
+We then joined the SELECT statements with UNION ALL into a script defining a macro "ratings_by_provider_over_time", which takes provider number as an argument, and we fix the path names to be runnable from our notebook.

 We run this sql script from within our analysis notebook: [analysis/final_analysis_notebook.ipynb](analysis/final_analysis_notebook.ipynb)